There's something we need to talk about and

 You're grinding your cup of morning coffee and all of a sudden there's a waft of freshly peeled potatoes.
 Who's prepping lunch you think?
 Nope, it's Mr Potato defect!
 The potato defect is created by an airborne bacteria that can enter the coffee cherry whenever there is a puncture/tear in the outer skin.

-Operating a zero-defect policy on a defect that only affects two seeds at a time seems crazy when each container we buy may have more than 100,000,000 seeds in it!
+Operating a zero-defect policy on a defect that only affects one or two seeds at a time seems unreasonable when each container we buy may have more than 100,000,000 seeds in it!
 We wouldn't mind rejecting a coffee where the processing or fermentation had negatively affected the whole batch, but where only a few seeds are affected?
-No, that seems daft!
+No, that seems impractical!

 WHAT DO I NEED TO DO?